LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 Relative gives you a rolling window of time.

-Absolute lets you use Intent Analyzer as historical reporting.
+Absolute lets you use LivePerson's Intent Analyzer as historical reporting.

 ## Intent Trends